How to Name a Startup: Step-by-Step Naming Process

 File a trademark application with the USPTO immediately.
 This costs $250-$350 per international class and establishes your claim date.
 Even if processing takes 6-12 months, your filing date determines priority.

 Choose the appropriate international classes carefully.
 Software companies typically file in Class 9 (computer software) and Class 42 (software as a service).
 Physical products require different classes.
-Filing in wrong classes leaves you unprotected in critical areas.
+Filing in wrong classes leaves you unprotected where it counts.

 Consider hiring a trademark attorney, especially if: